15 Surprising Ways to Prevent Colds and Flu

 Fight it with garlic

-Garlic doesn’t just ward off vampires—it can help keep sickness at bay, too.
+Garlic doesn’t just ward off vampires—it may help keep sickness at bay, too.
 In a study at the Garlic Centre in East Sussex, half of the participants were given a garlic supplement daily and the other half a placebo.
 During 90 days of winter, those taking garlic had a total of 24 colds, compared with 65 among those on placebo.
 People taking garlic supplements who did catch a cold also had a shorter duration.
 “Compounds found in garlic have been found to boost the response of white blood cells in the body to fight against viruses,” Palinski-Wade says.
 It can’t hurt to try adding more to your diet.
 Eat these other foods to prevent colds and flu.

-“It is estimated that 80 percent of the immune system is based in the gut, so having a variety of healthy gut bacteria may enhance the immune system, allowing you to better fight off common infections and illnesses,” Palinski-Wade says.
+“It is estimated that 80% of the immune system is based in the gut, so having a variety of healthy gut bacteria may enhance the immune system, allowing you to better fight off common infections and illnesses,” Palinski-Wade says.
 “Taking a probiotic that provides a variety of healthy bacteria strains may aid the immune system.”
 Research supports this—in one small study, the number of participants who didn’t get sick when taking probiotics was more than double those who took a placebo.
 Probiotics are one of the things that need to be part of your DIY flu-fighting kit.

 Get your fiber

-In addition to probiotics, consuming prebiotics, which feeds your gut bacteria, could give your immune system a boost, according to research.
+In addition to probiotics, consuming prebiotics, which feed your gut bacteria, could give your immune system a boost, according to research.
 “Aim for a minimum of 30 grams of fiber every day from whole foods,” Palinski-Wade says.
 “Fiber-rich foods provide a source of prebiotics, or food, to the bacteria in your gut, which may help to increase the variety of healthy bacteria strains, supporting a healthy immune system.”
 On the other hand, these foods can make your cold or flu worse.

 Load up on fruits and veggies